Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 48 points three of four times.
+- Georgia and its opponents have gone over the current 49.5-point total in three of four games this season.

-- The combined points per game average of the two teams, 77.8, is 29.8 points above Saturday's over/under.

-- The 20.3 combined points per game that these two squads have allowed this season are 27.7 fewer than the 48 over/under in this contest.
+- The two teams combine to average 77.8 points per game, 28.3 more than the over/under in this contest.

+- These two squads combine to allow 20.3 points per game, 29.2 fewer than this contest's over/under.

-- Bulldogs games this season feature an average total of 49.3 points, a number 1.3 points higher than Saturday's over/under.
+- The average total in Bulldogs games this season is 49.3, 0.2 points fewer than Saturday's total of 49.5 .

-- The 48-point over/under for this game is 3.2 points below the 51.2 points per game average total in Razorbacks games this season.

 Georgia Stats and Trends

-- Georgia has three wins against the spread in four games this season.

-- The Bulldogs have covered the spread twice this season when favored by 18.5 points or more (in three chances).
+- This season, the Bulldogs have two against the spread wins in three games as a favorite of 18 points or more.

-- Georgia has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).
+- Georgia has hit the over in 75% of its opportunities this year (three times in four games with a set point total).

-- Georgia is 2-1 against the spread and 3-0 overall this season when the team puts up more than 14.5 points.
+- Georgia is 2-1 against the spread and 3-0 overall in games when it puts up more than 14.5 points.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.